dpa99c/cordova-plugin-gemini-x/README.md

 - {function} error (required) - function to execute on failure to count the tokens.
 Will be passed a single argument which is the error message string.
 - {string} userInputText (required) - the user input text to send to the model.
 - {object} options (optional) - additional options for the message.
-  - {string[]} imageUris - array of image URIs on the device to send to the model.
+  - {object[]} images (optional) - array of images on the device to send to the model, each specified as an object with the following properties:
+    - {string} uri - the URI of the image on the device.
+    - {string} mimeType - (optional) the mime type of the image.
+If not specified, the plugin will attempt to infer the mime type.
     - Only applicable if the model is a multi-modal model.

 #### Example usage